-Fifty to sixty mathematicians and computer scientists are invited to the School each year to work to pursue research projects of their own, with each other or with the school faculty.
+Approximately 75 mathematicians and computer scientists are invited to the School each year to work on their individual research projects, with each other or with the school faculty.
 A small number of memberships for a longer period of time (two years) are also available.
 Some mathematicians are supported by the Institute, while others receive financial aid from their home institutions, foundations or governments.
 While many members are at the postdoctoral level, the school hosts mathematicians at all stages of their careers.
 Special fellowships and joint programs with neighboring institutions are described below.

-The deadline for School applications, as well as for the supporting letters of recommendation, is December 1, 2016.
+The deadline for School applications, including supporting letters of recommendation, is December 1, 2017.

 To apply to the School of Mathematics, please go to https://www.mathjobs.org/jobs.